 40 minutes to the full 3 hours. 💩.
 I will not make it.

 I have made it.
-I have passed, but this was one of the toughest exams in my life.
-4 months of daily preparations (yes, you read it correctly – at least 30 minutes of almost every single day) and I have finished less than 5 minutes before the full-time.
+I have passed, but this was one of the toughest exams of my life.
+4 months of daily preparations (yes, you read it correctly - at least 30 minutes of almost every day) and I have finished less than 5 minutes before the full-time.
 I have passed it at 92%, but I was not so sure when I have finished.